FaithAlone.net

 25 In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth;

-Repent of trusting in yourself, and believe the Gospel message by putting your faith in Christ instead:
+Once again, one is repenting of trust in themselves, and believing the Gospel message, putting their faith in Christ instead:

 Mark 1:15